backand/docs/source/includes/_common_use_cases.md

 ```
 >The value for `YOUR_ACCESS_TOKEN` is obtained via a call to `https://api.backand.com/token` - simply replace `YOUR_ACCESS_TOKEN` with the bearer token returned by this endpoint, and `YOUR_APP_NAME` with your application's name that was specified during app creation.
 Each action hash can accept a different header parameter, allowing multiple operations to be undertaken by multiple users as a part of the same bulk request.
 If the 'headers' parameter is not included, the headers used for the call to the bulk operations endpoint are used for the relevant action instead.

 Backand's bulk operations endpoint can be used to operate on multiple items in a single request.
-The request has the following general form:

-The above represents an array of parameter hashes.
+The request has the general form provided in the right-hand pane.
+This an array of parameter hashes.
 Each parameter hash represents a different action to be performed as a part of the bulk operaation.
 The parameter hashes are broken down as follows:

 | Field name | Possible Values | Required? | Description |
 | ----- | ----------- |------|-----|